geminilabs/site-reviews-v2/readme.txt

 = 2.7.4 (2017-11-11) =
-- Fix activation notice for unsupported PHP and WordPress versions = 2.7.3 (2017-11-09) =
+- Fix activation notice for unsupported PHP and WordPress versions
+- Fix deletion of plugin for unsupported PHP versions

+= 2.7.3 (2017-11-09) =
 - Fix "assign_to" and "assigned_to" widget options